 But Informa still has something of the loose federation of sparky creative companies, with a fair number of fiefdoms that contradict the neat organisational charts.
 It’s all held together by Rigby.
 Few senior people ever leave Informa: it’s an award-winning company which commands loyalty and respect among employees at all levels.
 And the CEO, who dresses up as a clown for family Christmas parties and does charity fun runs in a banana costume, commands huge affection.
 This is a man who has been enjoying himself and so have most of his people.
 But life is starting to feel a bit more edgy, and any concerted shareholder pressure for a value break-up could be difficult to manage.

-One more transformation
+One more transformation?

 Those who have watched enthralled as Informa has moved mountains and dazzled its peers these past 14 years, hope that economic pressures will not force the company to master the art of cost cutting and short-term profit growth – and squashing the company’s huge talent.
 Rigby has been a master dealmaker and two familiar targets could yet provide a further stage in Informa’s transformation: UBM’s exhibitions and Informa’s conferences would create a unique world player; and Springer is just made for Informa’s Taylor & Francis.
 And Reed Elsevier might finally dispose of its world-leading exhibitions group.
 Any of these major deals would give Informa the kind of ‘concerto’ opportunity that Pearson developed with education.
 And that would ensure – one day – real justice for Peter Rigby: a Scardino-style exit fanfare, at his chosen time.
 And who knows how soon that may be?

 After completing the IIR deal in 2005, the ultra-fit Rigby said: “I enjoy the work very much but I don’t want to over-stay my welcome.
 I don’t want, at 60, to be pushed out of the door because I’m past my sell-by date.”
-So, perhaps, there’s only four years to go.
+So, perhaps, there’s less than four years to go.